-Intramuscular Stimulation in SW Calgary
+Intramuscular Stimulation in Calgary

 Intramuscular stimulation is a needling technique used to alleviate chronic neuropathy pain, and that has responded well to conventional treatments.

 Persistent musculoskeletal pain not caused by damage or disease may be of neuropathic origin.
 Intramuscular stimulation (IMS) is proven effective at releasing the muscle that causes neuropathic pain.